derek-dchu/Java/notes/language.md

 * main function can be final.

-## Constructor vs normal methods
-### Constructor
-* constructor cannot have return type nor return a value.
-It returns current instance.
-* constructor with a return type will have warning, and the constructor method becomes a normal method.
-* constructor is not inherited.
-* constructor cannot be final.
-* can't use both this() and super() in a constructor

-***note: always define the default constructor, because missing it may cause problem in inheritance.***

-## Modifier
-### Two groups
-1. Accessibility (Public, Protected, Private)
-2. static, final

-They can be in different order.
-But we usually put accessibility before static, final.

-## Encapsulation & Inheritance
+## Inheritance & Encapsulation
 ### Inheritance
 Inheritance represents a 'is a' relation.

-* Subclass inherit all members(fileds, methods, and nested classes) from its superclass, except private member.
+* Subclass inherit all members(fields, methods, and nested classes) from its superclass, except private member.
 However, subclass can has indirect access to all of the private members of its superclass via inherited public or protected methods, nested class.

 ### Encapsulation / Composition
 Encapsulation represents a 'has a' (composition) relation.